 Ingredients:

-- Protein: Prawns, shrimp or chicken
+- Protein: prawns (or add shrimp or chicken)

-- Rice: Basmati, long grain or jasmine
+- Rice: low GI basmati (or use long grain or jasmine)

-- Sauce: Kecap manis, soy sauce
+- Sauce: kecap manis, soy sauce

 How to make Prawn Nasi Goreng: